sofsoo1995/RECVIS_Project/README.md

-# 3D human pose estimation
+# 3D human pose estimation for photos and videos

 ## Videos
 For the video you have the gif version and the mpg version:<br />